rahil001/httpClient/README.md

     });

-// composite can also access all methods and make all HTTP calls
+// main container can also access all methods and make all HTTP calls
     defaultHttpClient.get('/api/users?page=2', {
         retry: true,
         retryErrorCodes: [501]